Critical Podium Dewanand Islam

 To qualify as halal the meat must come from an animal that is

 not "haram" - or forbidden - for example, pig.
-It must also come from
+It must also

 an animal slaughtered by a Muslim, who cuts the throat of the animal